oleksii-lisovyi/bookshelf-api.php/README.md

 ## Description

-This project is a PHP application which allows you to manage your books & authors entities using REST API.
+This project is a test application which allows you to manage your books & authors entities using REST API.
 The application is implemented with PHP Symfony framework and PostgreSQL database for persisting data.

 ## Project setup